apaz-cli/daisho/planning/Named_Lifetimes.md

 Despite the existence of alternative memory management strategies {Cite a bunch of them including Rust}, most programming languages in common use today (with the notable exception of Rust) {Cite PYPL} do memory management in one of two ways.
 They are either garbage collected (like Java/Go/JS/Python), or manual (like C/C++).
-There are many ways to implement a garbage collector, the most popular being "mark and sweep" {Cite} and reference counting {Cite}.
+There are many ways to implement garbage collection, the most popular being "mark and sweep" {Cite} and reference counting {Cite}.
 Each strategy has its tradeoffs.
 Different garbage collectors have different performance tradeoffs, and garbage collectors are generally a lot slower than manual management.
 However, without a garbage collector and language features designed around it, the cognitive overhead on the programmer is much greater.
 Memory management strategy